Skip to main content

 Stop guessing when to feed Kentucky bluegrass, tall fescue, perennial rye, and fine fescue.
 This guide builds a fall-heavy nitrogen schedule around soil temperature instead of the calendar: light spring feeding, no summer nitrogen, the year's heaviest feeding in early fall, and a soil-temp-triggered late-fall application.
 Step-by-step guide sourced from 15+ university turfgrass extensions.

-Fall is the best time of year to overseed tall fescue, Kentucky bluegrass, and perennial ryegrass.
-This guide covers the 50-65°F soil window, aeration prep, species seed rates, high-phosphorus starter fertilizer, the week-by-week watering cascade, and first-mow timing.
-Step-by-step guide sourced from 15+ university turfgrass extensions.
+Fall is the best time to overseed a thin lawn.
+Seed tall fescue, Kentucky bluegrass, or perennial ryegrass while 2-inch soil falls through 60-70°F: check today's reading for your ZIP code, then follow the aeration prep, seed rates, starter fertilizer, and week-by-week watering cascade.
+Sourced from 15+ university turfgrass extensions.

 Bermuda and zoysia go tan in winter.
 Overseed with ryegrass to keep a green lawn through dormancy.
 This guide covers the soil-temperature trigger (65-70°F and falling), seeding rates, scalping, quick-release nitrogen, and the spring transition back to warm-season grass.
 Step-by-step guide sourced from 15+ university turfgrass extensions.